14ksmith/pdf_to_speech/readme.md

 ### Setup and Installation

-The first step to setting up PDF to Speech is to install the necessary packages from requirements.txt by simply running `pip3 install requirements.txt`.
+The first step to setting up PDF to Speech is to install the necessary packages from requirements.txt by simply running `pip3 install -r requirements.txt`.

 You will then need to download a pdf of your choice and add it to the `pdf` folder.